Give Back to farmers

 Make a Donation

-Give Back to farmer is an opportunity is value and recognize the hard work of farming communities.
+Give Back to farmer is an opportunity to value and recognize the hard work of farming communities.
 This donation will go into a community project co-created with Spring Origin farmers to support a social or environmental cause in the community.
-At the end of each year, we will be meeting the farmers with the total donation collected to decide the project and relation to our budget.
+At the end of each year, we will be meeting the farmers with the total donation to decide the project to be funded.